clawfire/portfolio/content/_posts/2021-04-11-covid-tracker-customer-registry-update.md

   I worked on the last bits that was missing in the app.

 ---
+That's a while now I didn't post about the project but, behind the scene, I worked on the last bits that was missing in the app.

 ## Automation

 If the automation still can be done with Zapier, I wanted a FREE option to do so.
 So the app can be 100% FREE if some venues want to use it but can't afford putting money in a solution.
 That's why I removed, for now, the email notification and wrap everything into Google App Script function.